MoiColl/Tree_of_life_2020/Hand in 2/README.md

 ### 2. Test of evolutionary hypotheses regarding the evolution of NORK in the Medicago genus

 2.1.
-What is the average level of selective constraint (as measured by the ratio =dN/dS) experienced by NORK?
-Discuss the estimate of you obtain and whether it suggests purifying selection, neutrality or the occurrence of positive selection.
+What is the average level of selective constraint (as measured by the ratio dN/dS) experienced by NORK?
+Discuss the estimate of dN/dS you obtain and whether it suggests purifying selection, neutrality or the occurrence of positive selection.
+Give the Z-score and associated p-value for the dN/dS .

 2.2.
 Is the level of selective constraint (dN/dS) homogeneous in the Medicago phylogeny?
 Compare the average dN/dS estimated above with the dN/dS you can estimate in sub groups of the tree.
-Use the known transitions in symbiotic specificity / mating system evolution in the Medicago genus (see figure below) to investigate whether the selective constraint has changed in specific groups of the Medicago phylogeny.
+Use the known transitions in symbiotic specificity evolution in the Medicago genus (Fig 1) to investigate whether the selective constraint has changed in specific groups of the Medicago phylogeny.
+Give the Z-score and associated p-value for each dN/dS ratio.

 Hint: use MEGA to define subgroups in the datasets with each subgroup containing the sequences from the clade you want to examine for dN/dS and compute a mean dN/dS within those subgroups.

+2.3.
+Do you conclude that this gene has been under positive selection, negative selection or neutrality.
+If there were parts of the gene positively selected, would you expect to see that signal with the tests performed?
+How could you test for that?

 ## 2. Solve Chapter 9 exercises from Nielsen and Slatkin book